 Hotels and Resorts

 Hotels and resorts have a duty to provide safe premises for their guests, but they can still be liable for slip and fall accidents.
 Wet pool decks, slippery spa areas, and uneven walkways can all lead to injuries.
 Uneven flooring or loose carpet can also lead to guests slipping and falling while in their rooms.

-Shopping malls and retail stores are another high-traffic area where slip and falls are common.
+Shopping malls and retail stores are other high-traffic areas where slip and falls are common.
 Wet floors from rain or snow, spills from food or beverages, and tripping hazards from products left in the aisles can all lead to injuries.
 Elevators and escalators are also spots where customers can fall and injure themselves.

-Office buildings may not seem like a high-risk area for slip and falls, but hazards can still exist.
+Office buildings may not seem like a high-risk areas for slip and falls, but hazards can still exist.
 Wet floors from cleaning, loose carpets or tiles, and uneven walkways can all lead to accidents.
-In addition, cords or wires left on the floor can create tripping hazards, particularly in areas where there are computer or telephone equipment.
+In addition, cords or wires left on the floor can create tripping hazards, particularly in areas where there is computer or telephone equipment.

 In all of these scenarios, the property owner has a duty to provide a safe environment for their customers, guests, or tenants.
 If they fail to do so and someone is injured as a result, they may be liable for the damages.
 Compensation can include pain and suffering, lost wages, medical expenses, emotional distress, and more.